Brexit and Ecommerce how will it effect Irish Ecommerce Site Owners ?

 - Delivery Times will be longer depending on the time of the year and the readiness of the shipping company and seller for brexit.

-- Import threshold before duties and taxes are applied from the UK. €22.00, after this you pay 21% + 2.2% to clear customs on the total value.
+- Import threshold before duties and taxes are applied from the UK. €22.00, after this you pay 23% + 2.2% to clear customs on the total value.
+Shipper my apply a processing fee on top.

 How to setup your tax on your website ?